 After four years in John Kroetz’s Bristol Mountain Freestyle program in New York, Dylan Walczyk’s family packed up and moved to Summit County, Colorado.
 There, the young Walczyk trained with John Dowling of Team Breckenridge, whom Walczyk calls the greatest influence in his current skiing style.
 “I attribute much of my success to the use of all different types of coaches from different programs,” says Walczyk.
 “I was able to pull little things from each one to improve my skiing.”

-Walczyk gained his spot on the U.S. Ski Team by winning at the U.S. Selections event for the 2013 season.
-With a healthy boost of confidence, he went on to earn a third place finish in Lake Placid, the first World Cup event of his career.
-He rounded out his season ranked eighth in the world after a series of top 10 finishes.
+Walczyk gained his spot on the U.S. Ski Team for the 2013 season by winning at the U.S. Selections event.
+With a healthy boost of confidence, he went on to earn a third-place finish in Lake Placid, the first World Cup event of his career.
+He rounded out the 2013 season ranked eighth in the world after a series of top 10 finishes.
 He then brought another consistent year of running World Cup bumps in 2014, which included an eighth in Inawashiro, Japan.
 In 2015, Walczyk earned his second World Cup podium with a second place finish at Deer Valley.
 2016 was another successful year for Walczyk with a handful of top 10 and top 20 finished on the World Cup.
 He ended the season with a second place finish in moguls at U.S. Championships.